Some Injuries May Not Be Covered, Even if They Occurred on the Job

 - Non-work-related injuries – Work injuries that occur outside of work are not covered by workers’ compensation.
 However, non-work-related pre-existing injuries may be covered under the Act if they were aggravated or worsened by the employee’s work activities or environment.

 Injured workers may be able to claim additional forms of compensation such as non-economic damages in a third-party claim.
 Although employees may not personally sue their employers for their work-related injuries, they may bring a personal injury claim against responsible third parties.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers obtain the maximum compensation to which they are entitled, including damages from third parties.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. help workers obtain the maximum compensation to which they are entitled, including damages from third parties.

 In Pennsylvania, third-party claims may be filed simultaneously with workers’ compensation claims.
 One of the main advantages of pursuing compensation from a third party is that a worker may be able to obtain non-economic damages such as pain and suffering in addition to workers’ compensation benefits.